ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.2
+### Release 1.4.3

- - Made Ox more tolerant when parsing invalid XML files without a prolog.
+ - In tolerant mode attribute values can now be surrounded by single quotes.
- - DOCTYPE value was one character too long.
+ - In tolerant mode attribute values can now be without quotes as long as they do not contain spaces and are followed by a white space character.

 ## <a name="description">Description</a>